-As a relief teacher, getting to know the name of every student in each class you teach, whether it’s for a block or just one day can be near impossible.
-However, building relationships is important for rapport and ultimately the way to have a well behaved and engaged classroom.
-The first step for this?
+As a casual relief teacher, getting to know the name of every student in each class you teach, whether it’s for a block or just one day can be nearly impossible.
+However, building relationships is important for rapport and ultimately a necessary step towards having a well behaved and engaged classroom.
+The first step for building relationships?
 Learning names.

 Here are a few crowd sourced tips and tricks for learning names quickly as a relief teacher.

-“The name game.
-Students all sit in a circle (if there’s room) and start off saying your name, then the first student will say their name.
+“The Name Game.
+Students all sit in a circle (if there’s room).
+Start things off by saying your name, then the first student will say their name.
 Once they say their name, you repeat it and then the next student says theirs and you say the first student’s name and then the second.
-Keep going until you’ve successfully said all student’s names.
+Keep going until you’ve successfully said all the students’ names.
 For example, the first student, “Billy” then you’d say “Billy”, second student, “Jane”, you’d say “Billy, Jane” third student, “Sophie” you’d say “Billy, Jane, Sophie” and so on.
-The kids get a real kick out of it and they always get pulled up if they try to give a fake name!” - Bec
+The kids get a real kick out of it and they always get pulled up if they try to give a fake name!” – Bec

-“At roll time, say their name 3 times out loud while looking at their face.
-While you do it, try and think of a feature that will help you remember them e.g. Hendrix is happy (h, h) holly is jolly.
-Beau wears blue shoes (b,b) Stuff like that” - Jenessa
+Triple Roll “At roll time, say their name 3 times out loud while looking at their face.
+While you do it, try and think of a feature that will help you remember them e.g. Hendrix is happy (h, h) Holly is jolly.
+Beau wears blue shoes (b,b) Stuff like that” – Jenessa

 Want more ideas?

-Here are some more strategies and activities use to remember names quickly so you can move on to the next thing, teaching.
+Here are some more strategies and activities you can use to remember names quickly so you can move on to the next thing, teaching.

 Some experts feel introductions put kids on the spot.
 They do, but so does life.
 It’s a good idea to make introductions and public speaking a day-one skill, telling students it’s a money-making skill, and a gift to give them even if they aren’t comfortable speaking right now.
 They’ll always thank you later.
 Give a reward: “Introduce yourself.
 You get 100 on your first quiz, and all you have to do is get your name right.”
 Work hard to learn a few names during this activity then tell an amusing story or two about yourself to put the class at ease.